Helping you grow closer to God

-And you know the whole story and they light their sensors and Moses lights his and Moses says [to the people], “You think it’s just an attitude problem?
+And you know the whole story and they light their sensors and Moses lights his and Moses says, “You think it’s just an attitude problem?
 God calls it rebellion.
 You’ll know who God is speaking through: If the ground opens up and swallows all those people and closes back, you’ll know God is speaking through me; and if life goes on as normal, He’s speaking through them.”

 And then the cloud comes down and God says, “Separate those people,” they do, and the ground goes, “Tchoooo!”
 The people go, “Whoooo.”
 Then the ground goes, “Tchoooo!”
 And you can almost hear God saying, “Other questions?”